unik-name/developer.unik-name.com/readme.md

 # Readme

-This repository contains source code for the [web page of @unik-name Connect examples](https://unik-name.com/solution/uAuth/examples).
+This repository contains source code for the [web pages of @unik-name Connect](https://unik-name.com/solution/uAuth).